FRAME by A K Alliss, Book Review

 BOOK RATING: The Story 4 / 5 ; The Writing 3.5 / 5

 Amazon | Booktopia(Aus)

 This review counts towards my participation in the Aussie Author Challenge 2017

 AK Alliss grew up in a remote mining town in Western Australia.
 During this time, he developed a love of reading and writing which has continued into adulthood.
 He is currently completing his BSc. in Human Behavioural Studies (Psychology) at Swinburne University.
 Adam’s interest in social behaviour is evident in his writing which deals largely with the interaction between humans and technology and its impact on society.

-Frame is the first in a series of novels he is writing for Atlas Productions (Atlas Productions Books).
+Frame is the first in a series of novels, The Ouroboros Cycle.
 He currently resides in Perth with his wife, two daughters and a sausage dog named Bratwurst, and may have an addiction to caffeine.

 - Checkout this great video interview with ‘Reading, Writing & Reisling’